Gnarus-G/maccel/README.md

-A modded version of the Linux USB mouse driver with acceleration.
+A fork of the Linux USB mouse driver with acceleration.

 Change the defines at the top of leetmouse.c to match your mouse's polling rate and your desired acceleration.